appff/NightShift/docs/architecture.md

     *   *Effect*: Hassan generates code and executes commands adhering to the persona's constraints and style.

 This ensures that both the **Planner (Brain)** and the **Executor (Hassan)** align with the same specialized mindset throughout the task.

+### Cognitive Strategy (Autonomous Tool Usage)

+Night Shift implements a permanent **Cognitive Strategy** in the Brain's reasoning process.
+This encourages the agent to:
+- Proactively use **Sequential Thinking** for complex logic.
+- Consult **Serena Memory** or **Context7 Docs** before guessing.
+- Save architectural insights to ensure project continuity.

+This strategy is hard-coded into the core prompt, making it mission-independent and highly reliable.

+### Message Efficiency Mode

+To handle long-running sessions and minimize costs, Night Shift supports a **Message Efficiency Mode** (`message_efficiency: true`).
+- **How it works**: It suppresses the redundant, verbose persona guidelines from every turn of the conversation.
+- **Why**: Standard persona files can be large (1KB+).
+Removing them after the initial task setup saves significant tokens without losing the Brain's core strategic intelligence.
+- **Persistence**: While persona-specific details are removed, the **Cognitive Strategy** and **Task Constraints** are always preserved.